elllie/bytesizecs/index.md

 Each chapter focuses on a broad topic in computer science.
 Each chapter is broken up into short, easily-digestible episodes.

-In addition to the episodes, each chapter also contains ex
+In addition to the episodes, each chapter also contains practice materials and links to supplimental information.

 This podcast is also available at:  ?? iTunes ??